Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • The company expects to maintain a management capital buffer of approximately 50 basis points over regulatory minimums, allowing flexibility while maintaining prudent cushion.

-• Credit Quality and Risk Management
+• Asset Quality and Credit Performance

 • Commercial reservable criticized exposure declined to roughly $24 billion, while nonperforming loans were flat quarter-over-quarter.